Aportio/itsm-rest-api-reference/README.md

 ### Running the server locally (best for local development and examining the code)

+System requirements:

+* Python 3.6 or higher.
+* Reasonably modern Linux (tested with Ubuntu 18.04).
-Have Python 3.6 or higher available.
-Ideally, configure a virtual environment for the project:
+* Ideally, configure a virtual environment for the project.

 Install the requirements: